 Now that we’ve had the chance to look at some of the stats about cord-cutting and also discuss some of the reasons why people make this decision, it’s time to ask if all this means cable TV is dead.

 Below are some of the reasons why we are witnessing the end of the cable TV era, as well as a few things for which the industry can be hopeful.

 At the moment, sports might be the only thing keeping cable TV alive.
 People use cable mainly to watch live broadcasts, and sports are one of the few things people still care about watching live.

+2.)
 Preferences of Younger Generations

 As we’ve mentioned already, people from younger generations are more likely to be cord-cutters.
 They’re used to doing things on the internet, and they are probably not going to have the same attachment to cable as people from older age brackets.
 And as more and more of the content people desire is available online, there’s only one conclusion to draw: death to cable TV.